marcelpetersen/mobil/pages/home.md

 - template: detail-content
   block: contact-form
   title: Let's Talk
   content: We believe in speed.
-Let us know how we can help and we'll get in touch with you in no time.
+Let us know how we can help and we'll get in touch
+    with you in no time.
   headline: Let's Talk
   background_image: "/uploads/2019/02/05/skyline-bg@2x.jpg"
 - template: simple-footer
   block: footer-1
+  content: ''

 ---